vidyasagar2405/simple-paint-application/README.md

-# OpenCV-Paint-Application-Project
-A mini paint application built with Python and OpenCV, supporting freehand drawing, eraser, and shapes with live preview.

-# 🖌️ OpenCV Paint Application
+# 🖌️ Simple Paint Application using OpenCV

-A simple **Paint Application built with Python & OpenCV**.
+A simple **Simple Paint Application built with Python & OpenCV**.
 This project lets you draw freely, erase, and create shapes like rectangles, circles, and straight lines — with live shape preview and color/thickness controls.

 ## ✨ Features